Mars habitability analogue environments on Earth: Maria Elena South

-There was no decrease in the numbers of species as the soil depth increased down to a depth of one meter, although different microbes inhabited different soil depths.
+There was no decrease in the numbers of species as the soil depth increased down to a depth of 1 metre, although different microbes inhabited different soil depths.
 There was no colonization of gypsum, showing the extreme dryness of the site.

 No archaea was detected in this region using the same methods that detected archaea in other regions of the Atacama Desert.
 The researchers said that if this is confirmed in studies of similarly dry sites, it could mean that "there may be a dry limit for this domain of life on Earth."

 McMurdo Dry Valleys in Antarctica

 These valleys lie on the edge of the Antarctic plateau.
 They are kept clear of ice and snow by fast katabatic winds that blow from the plateau down through the valleys.
 As a result, they are amongst the coldest and driest areas in the world.

 The central region of Beacon Valley is considered to be one of the best terrestrial analogues for the current conditions on Mars.
 There is snowdrift and limited melting around the edges and occasionally in the central region, but for the most part, moisture is only found as thin films of brine around permafrost structures.
 It has slightly alkaline salt rich soil.